MayFu2025/unit1_project/README.md

 ## Creating a new transaction (Success Criteria 3 & 5)
 The electronic ledger should allow the user to enter, withdraw and record transactions.
 Therefore I created a function that allows the user to enter a new transaction to be recorded in the ledger.
 To achieve this, I used a combination of if statements, while loops, input validations, and the csv module.

-As DAI is a currency osft-pegged to the USD which is precise to 2 decimal places, the client should be able to input deposit and withdrawal values to at least 2 decimal places.
+As DAI is a currency soft-pegged to the USD which is precise to 2 decimal places, the client should be able to input deposit and withdrawal values to at least 2 decimal places.
 As a way to check if a value is a float does not exist, I defined a function that will do this for me using exception handling.
 ```.py
 def validate_float(user_input: str) -> bool:
     """Takes a str user input and checks if it is a valid float.
 Returns a bool.